What is Impact?

 Note that it is often difficult to prove attribution of a project — that is, if your initiative was the direct and sole cause of an impact.
 In fact, most changes to a situation or context won’t be directly or solely caused by your initiative.
 Your initiative may only have a partial influence on the impact (or not at all).

 We suggest assessing what your contribution to a project or movement has been — that is, how much effect your initiative has had and what that effect is.
-To do so, a certain amount of humility is crucial to this work, as well as a willingness to not only concede but to honour that your contributions are in service to collective action and a greater whole.
+To do so, a certain amount of humility is crucial to this work, as well as a willingness to not only concede but to honor that your contributions are in service to collective action and a greater whole.

 Short-Term Impacts Versus Long-Term Impacts